Edhie Yudhoyono: Political career

 In 2009, Edhie was involved in Indonesian politics by nominating himself as a member of the People's Consultative Assembly from the electoral district of East Java VII, representing five regions: Pacitan, Ponorogo, Trenggalek, Magetan, and Ngawi.
 He was elected as a member of the House of Representatives in April 2009 with the highest vote in Indonesia: 327,097 votes.
 As a member of the House of Representatives, he was appointed as a member of Budget Board and Commission I of the House of Representatives in charge of foreign relations, defense, and information and communication.

 Currently he is active as a Democratic Party (Indonesia) politician, the party that won the general election in 2009.
 His career in the Democratic Party began with his appointment as Chairman of the Department of Cadreization.
-After the 2nd Congress of the Democratic Party in May 2010, he was appointed as Secretary-General to assist Democrat Chairman Anas Urbaningrum.
-The appointment made him the Secretary General of the youngest political party in Indonesia.
-He was also the Vice Chairman of the Indonesian Chamber of Commerce and Industry (Kadin) for International Promotion, Tourism, Cultural Arts, and Sports between 2010–2015.
+After the 2nd Congress of the Democratic Party in May 2010, he was appointed as Secretary-General to assist Democrat chairman Anas Urbaningrum.
+The appointment made him the secretary-general of the youngest political party in Indonesia.
+He was also the vice chairman of the Indonesian Chamber of Commerce and Industry (Kadin) for International Promotion, Tourism, Cultural Arts, and Sports between 2010 and 2015.